 Exceptional Safety Practices for Oral Sedation Delivery

 Dr. Shank completed his sedation dentistry training through one of the largest and most well-established organizations dedicated solely to dental sedation in the country, the Dental Organization for Conscious Sedation.
-While his initial training was held in Indianapolis, Dr. Shank continues to take additional training to ensure the best possible outcomes for his patients.
+While his initial training was held in Perry Township, Dr. Shank continues to take additional training to ensure the best possible outcomes for his patients.
 Most recently, Dr. Shank attended an update course in Washington DC on treating medically complex patients with sedation dentistry.
 He has completed hundreds of sedation dentistry cases over the last eight years with outstanding results and patient satisfaction.

 At Shank Center for Dentistry, the safety of our patients always comes first.
 Dr. Shank has implemented the latest monitoring equipment to make your treatment both effective and safe.
 In addition to the required blood pressure and pulse oximeter, we also use an EKG heart monitor and a breath analysis meter (called capnography) to measure the gasses a patient exhales.
 This type of advanced monitoring gives us more accurate real-time information about our patients so that we can quickly address any issues that arise.
 These highly sensitive monitoring devices ensure patient safety and exceed all industry minimum standards.